CECADBioinformaticsCoreFacility/Basic_R_course_2024/README.md

 ## Contact

-For any queries regarding the course, please reach out to us at [cecad-bioinformatics@uni-koeln.de].
+For any queries regarding the course, please reach out to us at [!!!
+Course mailing list !!!].

 ## Acknowledgements